Listed are some frequently asked questions. To view WCPS’ complete policies regarding busing please visit our website at:

 Q - My rural driveway is very long or the stop on the road way is not safe?

 A - As a measure to ensure safety you may ask that a bus comes on to your property for your rural pickup or turn around.
 A liability waiver must be signed by the property owner and returned to the Transportation Department.
 As part of the waiver, the owner has the responsibility of keeping the driveway cleared and maintained.
 If it is not maintained and clear of snow or debris the bus driver may not enter.
 Private driveways and turn around areas will be inspected by Transportation Services Department staff prior to the waiver being accepted.

 Q - I pay taxes.
 Why do I need to pay a fee for busing?

-A - Funding is only available for students who live more than 2.4km designated school.
+A - Governemnt funding is only available for students who live more than the prescribed distance from a student's designated school.
 Individual school taxes are not directed to Wolf Creek Public Schools.
 Each year the school division must apply for grants based on student enrollment.
-In order for the division to receive transportation funding for your child, they must be 2.4km or more from their designated school.
+In order for the division to receive transportation funding for your child, they must be more than the distance prescribed by Alberta Education for their grade level from their designated school.

 Q - What if my child is not going to be on the bus?